A research team has found fresh water in two underwater canyons near the Lofoten archipelago.

 "It's a phenomenon identical to the Norwegian one," comments the marine geologist Jochen Knies, project manager involved in the research.

-Discoveries such as those in the USA and Norway will certainly not solve the global water crisis, but they suggest the possibility that drinking water resources are almost everywhere in the world, looking only for discoverers.
+Discoveries such as those in the USA and Norway will certainly not solve the world water crisis, but they suggest the possibility that drinking water resources are almost everywhere in the world, looking only for discoverers.

 "Even in apparently arid areas there is a strong possibility that there are water resources in underground or underwater pockets," says Knies.